 Springs and Thickness

 Extra-thick mattresses require extra-long coil springs–not simply short springs that have been stretched—and this is generally reflected in the cost.
 Coils are important, otherwise your mattress will lose resiliency quickly.
-Compare spring samples before you buy.
-Often the number of springs in a mattress is an indication of quality, but not always.
+Often the number of springs in a mattress can be an indication of quality, but not always.
 Better models tend to have 600 to 1,000 coils.
 Thick mattress padding is not really an indicator of durability, though it can affect comfort.

 A quality mattress can last up to 10 years with the right care, according to Michael Magnuson, CEO of goodbed.com, an independent mattress review website.
 Here are some tips to keep your bed looking and feeling like new.